ayushi-mishra25/Suzuki_digital_assignment/README.md

 Counter Functionality: Allows users to increment and decrement a counter using useCallback.

-Navigation: Click on a post to navigate to the Post Details screen.
+Navigation: Click on a post to navigate to the Post Details screen using useCallback function.

 -- Post Details Screen